DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/Algorithms/Searching&BFS&DFS/README.md

  - We have items or nodes and go one by one in the list to find the item or node.
  - Best Case: O(1), Worst Case: O(n)
  - 'indexOf', 'findIndex', 'find', 'includes' (Javascript)
- - Generally have for loops in a Linear search (arrays).
+ - Generally have for loops in a Linear search (arrays, linked lists, hash tables, queues, stacks).
  - O(n)

 - Binary Search: